• Skip to global navigation

 Students must be in good academic standing and in their final two semesters to be registered for an independent long paper.

-Independent Clinic Application Form PDF
+Independent Clinic Application PDF

 Petition to Exceed Summer Credit Limit PDF